Histopath Tech II/Surgical Pathology

 High school diploma with successful completion of a NAACLS accredited Histotechnology training program granting HT(ASCP) eligibility.

 Visual acuity and the ability to distinguish fine gradation of colors, including differentiating of red and green.
 Manual dexterity in both hands, with above average eye and hand coordination.
-Able to grasp and manipulate small instruments and delicate equipment.
-Lifting typically not in excess of 20 lb. for no more than 20 feet.
+Able to grasp and manipulate small instruments and delicate equipment

 "Johns Hopkins Hospital is a Smoke Free Campus"